22 Customer Touchpoints That Will Optimize Your Customer Journey

 If you're a subscription-based business, renewals are crucial to your revenue model.
 You need customers to renew their subscriptions to maintain steady growth for your business.
 This makes it important that you remove as much friction as possible from your renewal process.
 After all, it should be effortless for an existing customer to stay a customer after their contract is up.

 Customer support channels are any platforms that service agents use to communicate with customers.
-This includes chat, email, phone, social media, peer review sites, and more.
-Businesses need to invest in omni-channel support if they want to create a delightful experience for their customers.
+This includes live chat, email, phone, social media, peer review sites, and more.
+Businesses need to invest in omnichannel support if they want to create a delightful experience for their customers.

-Customer success programs have a variety of touch points found within them.
+Customer success programs have a variety of touchpoints.
 When a customer success department recognizes a potential problem, they reach out to customers to notify them of the issue or offer a solution.
 This demonstrates a commitment to the customer's goals, which builds additional rapport over time.

-Customer onboarding is a popular touch point for service teams because many customers abandon products shortly after buying them.
-That's because they either don't know how to use it, or they don't have the time to learn how to use it.
+The battle is not won after you win a new customer.
+You have to onboard your customer to truly win them.
+Customer onboarding is a popular touchpoint for service teams because many customers abandon products shortly after buying them.
+That‘s because they either don’t know how to use it, or they don't have the time to learn how to use it.
 Both result in churn, making it essential for companies to invest in effective onboarding programs.

-All of these touch points are essential for creating a strong customer journey.
+All of these touchpoints are essential for creating and analyzing your customer’s journey.
 But how do you use them in your business?
-Let’s walk through that below.
+I’ll explain that below.

-To create a custom customer touchpoint map, you’ll want to take the following steps.
+To create a custom customer touchpoint map, I recommend the following steps.

 1. Put yourself in your customers’ shoes.